 You already own an iPhone.
 Your child is already familiar with how it works.
 You don't need to carry a separate device.
 You don't need to wait for insurance approval to get started.
 And if your child's needs grow beyond what an app can do, you can always transition to a dedicated device later — but for many families, the app is enough.

 Download Tala from the App Store.
-Set up a few communication boards.
-Add your child's daily routine.
-That's it.
+Pick a language.
+Tell Tala a little about your child — name, age, interests — and the boards are personalized in seconds.
 You can start using AAC with your child today, not in six months when the insurance paperwork clears.
-Tala costs $2.99/month and is free for speech-language pathologists and teachers.
+Tala costs $9.99/month and is free for speech-language pathologists and teachers.